-Program Performance Monitoring System (PPMS) is a system developed by Keltron (Kerala State Electronics Development Corporation) for tracking the performance of various departments as part of the Modernising Government Programme (MGP) initiated by Government of Kerala.
+PPMS is a system developed by Keltron (Kerala State Electronics Development Corporation) for tracking the performance of various departments as part of the Modernising Governance Program initiated by Government of Kerala.

-PPMS is a large project that addresses all sectors of governance.
-Keltron developed this system using the popular PHP/MySQL solution.
+Program Performance Monitoring System (PPMS) is a large project that addresses all sectors of governance.
+The system is developed by Keltron and built with the popular PHP/MySQL solution.

-It consists of 4 modules.
-The first module, PPMS1 is a performance monitoring system for 17 government departments.
-It covers a total of 93 initiatives of these departments.
+PPMS consists of 4 modules.
+The first project PPMS1 is a performance monitoring system for 17 government departments.
+It covers a total of 93 initiatives of these departments, 50 of them in the first phase.
 The system uses result base management methods to measure performance.

-PPMS2 is for monitoring a set of service delivery projects.
-It addresses performance monitoring of 2584 institutions statewide including schools and community health centers.
+PPMS2 is for the monitoring a set of service delivery projects.
+It addresses performance monitoring of 2584 institutions statewide, like schools and community health centers.
 It mainly deals with fund flow management, administrative payment orders etc.

-The third one is a human resource module named ebandham.
-It monitors attendance, leave, travel allowances etc. of program support executives.
-The fourth module Sevanamudra, is a Quality Improvement Program and Performance Certification Mechanism for government institutions.
+The Third module is a human resource module named e-bandham.
+It monitors attendance, leave, travel allowances etc, of program support executives.
+The fourth module Sevanamudra, is a Quality Improvement Program & Performance Certification Mechanism for government institutions.

-During the first stage, it covers 42 institutions.
+In the first stage, it covers 42 institutions.
 "All these projects need statewide implementation.
-So it's a must that we avoid softwares that need heavy licensing fee in order to reduce the expenses.
+So it is a must that we avoid softwares that need heavy licensing costs in order to reduce the expenses.
 Another issue is cross platform compatibility.
-PHP and MySQL are very popular packages which met all our requirements.
-We also used many PHP packages like FPDF (free PDF, for generating PDF formats), JPGraph (a Graph creating library in PHP for generating graphs) etc." says Uma, team leader for the project.
+PHP and MySQL are very popular packages that meets all requirements that are very easy to study and code.
+We also used many PHP packages like FPDF (free PDF), which allows one to generate reports in PDF formats without the use of Proprietary Softwares, JPGraph, a Graph creating library in PHP for generating graphs etc." says Uma, team leader for the project.